strvcom/target-rest/README.md

 * `auth_token` - authorization token
 * `allowed_keys` - keys from input JSON that should be propagated to the REST API
 * `request_timeout` - time for one request in seconds

+## Testing

+There are no automatic tests yet, but you can find the instructions for manual testing in the folder [test](test)